-- 12.1 General: The Comprehensive Examination will be conducted by the Guidance Committee and must include both a written and an oral portion.
+The Comprehensive Examination will be conducted by the Guidance Committee and must include both a written and an oral portion.
 The purpose of the comprehensive examination is to assess the breadth of your knowledge and skills necessary to conduct independent and original doctoral research.
-The Guidance Committee, in consultation with the student, shall determine the format of the comprehensive examination when the Guidance Committee Report is filed. - 12.1.1 Both portions of the exam must be approved by at least three-fourths of the voting committee members and with not more than one dissenting vote from among the core Committee members, as defined in section 11.3.1 above. - The written portion of the exam will be divided into subject matter areas, determined by each member of the Guidance Committee.
-The written exam must be taken within a two-week period, by April 15, the fourth semester in residence (PhD with MS) or November 15, the fifth semester in residence (PhD without MS) unless an extension is granted by the graduate director. - 12.1.3 The oral examination must be completed by April 15, fourth semester in residence (PhD with MS) or November 15, fifth semester in residence (PhD without MS) unless an extension is granted by the graduate director. - Failed portions of the written examination may be retaken once, but must be passed less than one semester after the initial date of the written examination.
+The Guidance Committee, in consultation with the student, shall determine the format of the comprehensive examination when the Guidance Committee Report is filed.

+- 12.1.1 Both portions of the exam must be approved by at least three-fourths of the voting committee members and with not more than one dissenting vote from among the core Committee members, as defined in section 11.3.1 above. - The written portion of the exam will be divided into subject matter areas, determined by each member of the Guidance Committee.
+The written exam must be taken within a two-week period, by April 15, the fourth semester in residence (PhD with MS) or November 15, the fifth semester in residence (PhD without MS) unless an extension is granted by the graduate director.

-- 12.1.5 A failed oral examination may be retaken once, but must be passed less than one semester after the initial date of the orals. - 12.1.6 If a student fails to complete written and oral exams by these deadlines, permission for subsequent registration for classes will be denied until the exams are scheduled. - 12.1.7 Should the degree requirements not be completed within the 8-year time limit, an application for an extension of the time limit must be submitted by the Department for approval by the Dean of the College and the Dean of The Graduate School.
+- 12.1.3 The oral examination must be completed by April 15, fourth semester in residence (PhD with MS) or November 15, fifth semester in residence (PhD without MS) unless an extension is granted by the graduate director. - Failed portions of the written examination may be retaken once but must be passed less than one semester after the initial date of the written examination. - 12.1.5 A failed oral examination may be retaken once but must be passed less than one semester after the initial date of the orals. - 12.1.6 If a student fails to complete written and oral exams by these deadlines, permission for subsequent registration for classes will be denied until the exams are scheduled. - 12.1.7 Should the degree requirements not be completed within the 8-year time limit, an application for an extension of the time limit must be submitted by the Department for approval by the Dean of the College and the Dean of The Graduate School.
 Upon approval of the extension, doctoral comprehensive examinations must be passed again.

-Article 13: Ph.D.
+13. Ph.D.
 Dissertation Proposal

-- General: Your ability to synthesize knowledge that demonstrates proper preparation to conduct independent and original doctoral research is assessed through the development of a dissertation proposal and the defense of the proposal.
+Your ability to synthesize knowledge that demonstrates proper preparation to conduct independent and original doctoral research is assessed through the development of a dissertation proposal and the defense of the proposal.
 In consultation with the Guidance Committee the student must submit an approved dissertation proposal no later than April 15, the fourth semester in residence (PhD with MS) or November 15, the fifth semester in residence (PhD without MS). (see Appendix D for required guidelines and the Thesis/Dissertation Proposal Title/Signature Page available online).
-The proposal is to be presented orally at a meeting of the Guidance Committee and if approved (after possible revision), signed by them and the Department Chair.
+The proposal is to be presented orally at a meeting of the Guidance Committee.
+A draft of the proposal must be submitted to committee members one week before the oral presentation.
+If the proposal defense is approved (after possible revision), it must then be signed by student's Guidance Committee and the Department Chair.
 The department as a whole is then informed by posting the Title of the Research, Student Name, Advisor, Committee Members, and Abstract outside of the Department Office.
-If by this deadline the dissertation proposal is not approved (signed by all Guidance Committee members and the Department Chair), permission for subsequent registration for classes will be denied until such time as this requirement has been met. - 13.2 Dissertation Work Presentation: All graduate students will present their work to the department at a Department Colloquium.
+If by this deadline the dissertation proposal is not approved (signed by all Guidance Committee members and the Department Chair), permission for subsequent registration for classes will be denied until such time as this requirement has been met.

+13.2 Dissertation Work Presentation

+All graduate students will present their work to the department at a Department Colloquium.
 This will be done at least once prior to the oral defense.

-Article 14: Ph.D.
+14. Ph.D.
 Oral Dissertation Defense